Legal Responsibility

 - Always keep documentary proof of events

-- Submitting an activity is considered as good as sworn statement
+- Submitting an activity is considered as good as a sworn statement

 Consequences of Non-Compliance